 What is tadka?

 Herbs and whole spices are fried in oil, thus releasing their essential oils and changing or enhancing their taste.
 Both these roasted spices and the oil are then poured into the dish.
-Or the whole tempering process takes place at the beginning, roasting the spices in oil before adding the remaining ingredients.
+The whole tempering process takes place at the beginning, roasting the spices in oil before adding the remaining ingredients.

 How to make moong dal?